 5. Show off with some social proof.

-The visitor may have already completed a conversion, but there’s no reason you shouldn’t reassure them a bit with some social proof via testimonials or number dropping on your website thank you pages.
+The visitor may have already completed a conversion, but there’s no reason you shouldn’t reassure them a bit with some social proof via customer testimonials or number dropping on your website thank you pages.

 Testimonial from Social Sprout